Can You Transfer a Parent Plus Loan to a Student?

 - The child could build credit by making on-time payments.

-Drawbacks of refinancing parent PLUS loans
+Cons of refinancing parent PLUS loans

 - By refinancing with a private lender, you’ll lose federal student loan benefits, such as access to income-driven repayment options and Public Service Loan Forgiveness (PSLF).